 Kiernan Mathews (Ed.D.
 University of Pennsylvania, Ed.M.
 Harvard University) is the Executive Director and Principal Investigator of the Collaborative on Academic Careers in Higher Education at Harvard's Graduate School of Education.

-Much of his research and writing explores the condition of faculty at colleges and universities, with particular emphasis on periods of significant organizational change.
-His latest work concerns the magnitude and effect of nonresponse in organizational surveys of faculty climate and job satisfaction.
+Kiernan's research and writing explores the condition of faculty at colleges and universities, with particular emphasis on midcareer faculty and on the effective engagement of all faculty in organizational change.
+He also studies the magnitude and implications of nonresponse in organizational surveys of faculty climate and job satisfaction.
 In 2010 and in 2014, he received the Menges Award for Outstanding Research in Educational Development from the Professional and Organizational Development Network in Higher Education.
 His prior research experience includes work on faculty resource allocation, Harvard's most recent curriculum review, and on Derek Bok's title, Our Underachieving Colleges.

 Prior to his work in the academy, Mathews launched new technology and education projects at Routledge Publishing and The LEGO Company.
-He holds a doctorate in Higher Education Management from the University of Pennsylvania, a master’s in Education from Harvard, and a bachelor of arts in Classical Studies from the University of Houston.
+He holds a doctorate from the University of Pennsylvania, a master’s from Harvard, and a bachelor of arts from the University of Houston.